ncmreynolds/muthur/README.md

 These instructions are current as of August 2024 with Raspberry Pi OS Bookworm of that time.
 If a lot of time has passed and the OS has changed significantly they may need some updating please raise a GitHub issue if they cease to work.

+The script itself is little more than a mashing together of the Telegram and Microsoft Python examples to make a minimum viable solution.

 ## Prerequisites

 You will need...